negrt/CreateAuthenticateAccounts/README.md

 # Description and Images
 First run the CreateAccount.pl file.
 Type in a username and password.
 This will create a file with the username and a hash password.
 Next, run the AuthenticateAccount.pl file.
 Type is the username and password.
-Entering in the correct information will print Access Granted.
+Entering the correct information will print Access Granted.
+Entering the wrong information will print Access Denied.

 ## Images